ashokmohank/handson/handson/README.md

 5. Create Actions
     a.
 In actions/counterActions.js, create a function to return action type
 6. Dispatch Actions from View
-    a. import connect and form a connected componenet as container
+    a. import connect and form a connected component as container for Form.js
-    b. once connected, action handlers would have the dispacher prop type
+    b. once connected, action handlers would have the dispach prop type
+    b. on logging the 'this', you could find the 'dispach' object, to which you can pass the action handler (types of action - based on which the reducer would behave)
 7. Binding View to Store
+    a. import connect and form a connected component as container for Display.js
+    b. create a mapStateToProps(state, ownProps) to handle and accept the state from Redux Store and pass the state as props to the Display component

+_Code Refactor_

+> Refer 8a_ReactRedux

+1. Create a container directory and attempt make the components pure
+2. Move the mapStateToProps and create mapDispatchToProps - and move the handlers to the container
+3.  use connect to bind mapStateToProps, mapDispatchToProps with the component

+> Intall redux devtools chrome extension
+> install redux-devtools-extension --save-dev